WSX20003/CFG-Rejection/README.md

 ![toy](images/toy.png)

 We further demonstrate our observation with Average k-Nearest Neighbor (AvgkNN) and Local Outlier Factor (LOF) curves on the ImageNet dataset.
 Several human preference metrics (PickScore, Aesthetic Score and HPSv2) are utilized to have a quantitative comparison for the filtering images.
 Corresponding codes are provided in the `ImageNet` folder.
-The qualitative comparsons for images from three different labels are shown as follows:
+The qualitative comparisons for images from three different labels are shown as follows:

 ![experiment](images/ImageNet.png)